multiversx/mx-docs/docs/governance/overview.md

 Anyone can create a proposal using their wallet and issuing a special type of transaction specifying an identifier, a starting epoch and an end epoch.

 Users that staked EGLD will be able to cast votes upon opened proposals.
-The voting power is proportional with the staked value and is computed as `sqrt(staked_value)` (quadratic voting).
+The voting power is proportional with the staked value and is computed as `voting_power = staked_value` (linear voting).

 [comment]: # (mx-context-auto)